ComputationalThermodynamics/MAGEMin_C.jl/README.md

 Julia interface to the MAGEMin C package, which performs thermodynamic equilibrium calculations.
-See the [MAGEMin](https://github.com/ComputationalThermodynamics/MAGEMin) page for more details and documentation on how to use it.
+See the [MAGEMin](https://github.com/ComputationalThermodynamics/MAGEMin) page for more details on the package & how to use it.

-## Quick guide
+### Using the julia interface
 First install julia.
 We recommend downloading the official binary from the [julia](julialang.org) webpage.

 Next, install the `MAGEMin_C` package with: